hassangomaa/hassangomaa/README.md

 ###  About Me:
 <p align="center">

-I'm Back End Developer at Orange Digital Orange Center, Studies at the faculty of Computer and Artificial Intelligence at Helwan University in Cairo. having good experience in several domains such as :
+I'm Back End Developer at Orange Digital Orange Center, Studies at the faculty of Computer and Artificial Intelligence at Helwan University in Cairo.<br>
+having good experience in several domains such as : <br>
--Software Development : Full Stack using PHP/ MySQL, Laravel framework, HTML/ CSS/ JS and BootStrap Framework -Cyber Security: Penetration testing, Offensive Security Certified Professional ( OSCP ), CCNA, CCNP Security, -CyberOpS Associate SIEM and SOAR solution.
+-Software Development : Full Stack using PHP/ MySQL, Laravel framework, HTML/ CSS/ JS and BootStrap Framework <br>
+-Cyber Security: Penetration testing, Offensive Security Certified Professional ( OSCP ), CCNA, CCNP Security, <br>
+-CyberOpS Associate SIEM and SOAR solution.<br>
--Familiar with Hardware Digital Design and FPGA.
+-Familiar with Hardware Digital Design and FPGA.<br>
--Having good experience in Photo and Video Editing with Adobe PhotoShop and AfterEffects.
+-Having good experience in Photo and Video Editing with Adobe PhotoShop and AfterEffects.<br>
-- 📫 How to reach me
+- 📫 How to reach me <br>
 E-Mail: hassangomaa974@gmail.com <br>
 Mobile : +201022133467 <br>